Skip to main content

 5. Mention Software Skills – State any hotel management software that you are experienced in, plus the number of years of experience for each.

-6. Highlight problem-solving – Talk about situations where you solved problems, like managing a sudden rush of guests or fixing an operational issue.
+6. Highlight problem-solving and other key hotel manager skills – Talk about situations where you solved problems, like managing a sudden rush of guests or fixing an operational issue.

 7. Use action words – Start bullet points with words like "led," "improved," "managed," and "increased" to make your experience sound more dynamic.